8 patient assessment tips for new EMS providers

 7. Assessing the patient’s radial pulse can tell you a lot quickly.

-As previously mentioned, textbook education follows a strict sequence of patient assessment, and classroom practice often involves going through each of those steps in order.
+As previously mentioned, textbook education follows a strict sequence of patient assessment and classroom practice often involves going through each of those steps in order.
 In the real world of assessing patients, many steps of the assessment may be done simultaneously, and one step that can quickly provide a lot of information is assessment of the patient’s radial pulse.
 Reaching down and checking the patient’s radial pulse while conducting the initial interview with the patient can provide a quick estimate as to the location of the patient’s blood pressure.
-The presence of a strong radial pulse indicates that the patient’s systolic blood pressure is at least 90-100 mmHg or better, while the complete absence of a radial pulse indicates that systolic blood pressure is less than 90 mm Hg.
+The presence of a strong radial pulse indicates that the patient’s systolic blood pressure is likely adequate.

 8. Learn to adapt and overcome.